Project Overview

 Understanding The User

-To gain a deep understanding of the problems users were facing in the underground, over 3 months I conducted in-depth face-to-face user research, observing thousands of daily users as well as talking to and conducting open interviews with hundreds of users.
+To gain a deep understanding of the problems users were facing in the underground, over 3 months I conducted in depth face to face user research, observing thousands of daily users as well as talking to and conducting open interviews with hundreds of users.
 I wanted to discover the priority needs of travellers, their biggest frustrations and the largest pain points which impacted their travelling experiences.

-- Open ended user interviews
+- Open ended User Interviews

 - Field Observations

-- Customer feedback Reports
+- Customer Feedback Reports

-- Usability testing
+- Usability Testing

-User Research: Pain points
+User Research: Pain Points

 - No connection in the underground, so users are unable to plan their journey once they have already entered the underground.